Spanish Food: 10 Dishes to Try in Spain

 Jamón serrano

-Jamón serrano – also known as serrano ham – is a uniquely Spanish type of ham that has become globally popular.
+Jamón serrano – also known as serrano ham – is a uniquely Spanish type of ham that has become globally famous.
 And, of course, it also remains incredibly popular in Spain itself.

 Where to eat jamón serrano: Anywhere in Spain